An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields: Background

-In this paper, we develop an algorithm for computing the MDRG (see \cref{subsec:algorithm-computing-MDRG}) for a generic PL bivariate field.
-The MDRG is then utilized in constructing a net-like structure of the Reeb space (see \cref{sec:Compute-Reeb-Space}).
+In the current paper, we develop an algorithm for computing the MDRG (see \secref{subsec:algorithm-computing-MDRG}) for a generic PL bivariate field $(f_1, f_2)$ where we assume $f_1$ is PL Morse and $\widetilde{f_2^{p}}$ is PL Morse except for a discrete set of points $p\in \W_{f_1}$.
+Under such assumption, the corresponding quotient spaces $\W_{f_1}$ and $\W_{\widetilde{f_2^{p}}}$ are the Reeb graphs, denoted as $\RG_{f_1}$ and $\RG_{\widetilde{f_2^{p}}}$, respectively.
+The MDRG is then utilized in computing the correct Reeb space (see \secref{subsec:Compute-Reeb-Space}).

-Next, we provide a brief description of the Jacobi structure, which is the projection of Jacobi set to the Reeb space.
+Next, we provide a brief description of the Jacobi structure, which is the projection of Jacobi set into the Reeb space and has a significant role in the correct computation of the Reeb space.